 There may be other programs in your area that can help you to pay back rent to prevent an eviction if you are not on public assistance.
 Money is made available each year by the state to each county to operate a Comprehensive Emergency Assistance System, or CEAS.
 Each county has a CEAS committee that decides how the money will be used and which agencies in each community will receive this money.
 These local agencies then use this money to help people facing eviction or to provide shelter to homeless people.
 If your landlord is taking you to court for nonpayment of rent, call your county Board of Social Services and ask where to find such a program in your county.

 Some churches and community groups have programs and money they use to help people who owe rent or are already homeless.
-Ask the Board or Social Services, a local church or charitable organization, or even the local police if they know which churches or groups do this.
-Many counties also have a special "hotline" phone number to help people with problems like homelessness.
-The number to call is "211."
+Ask the Board of Social Services, a local church or charitable organization, or even the local police if they know which churches or groups do this.
+Many counties also have a special hotline phone number to help people with problems like homelessness.
+The number to call is 211.

 These programs usually have very little money.
 They can pay only one or two months’ back rent and help only a few families each month.
-It is important to call your county Board of Social Services as soon as you know that your landlord is trying to evict you.
+It is important to call your county Board of Social Services and the other groups that might be able to help as soon as you know your landlord is trying to evict you.